maluta/un-opensource-week/en/DPI-DAY.md

 ---

-### **4. Conclusion & Next Steps**

-The session concluded with instructions for six co-creative breakout sessions on topics like safeguards, financing, and AI.
-The main goal of these sessions was to develop concrete **"calls to action"** to be presented at the **Global DPI Summit in South Africa in November 2024**, directly shaping the global agenda.

-Of course.
-Here is a structured summary of the second half of the DPI Day session from the provided transcript.
+The morning session concluded with instructions for six co-creative breakout sessions on topics like safeguards, financing, and AI.
+The main goal of these sessions was to develop concrete **"calls to action"** to be presented at the **Global DPI Summit in South Africa in November 2024**, directly shaping the global agenda.The second half of DPI Day focused on sharing the outcomes of the co-creation breakout sessions and a deep-dive panel on DPI implementation in Africa.

-### **Event Overview (Part 2)**

-The second half of DPI Day focused on sharing the outcomes of the co-creation breakout sessions and a deep-dive panel on DPI implementation in Africa.
 The key objective was to synthesize discussions into actionable insights and calls to action for the upcoming Global DPI Summit.

----

-### **1. Message from the International Telecommunications Union (ITU)**
+### **4. Message from the International Telecommunications Union (ITU)**

 A video message from **Thomas Lamanaskus, Deputy Secretary-General of the ITU**, highlighted the agency's commitment to open source as a vital enabler of DPI.